Military, veteran activities

 The commissary, Navy Exchange, gas station and micromart, medical (including dental and pharmacy), housing office, Fleet and Family Support Center, DEERS ID card office, Pass and Decal office, Navy-Marine Corps Relief Society, legal assistance (active-duty only) and the Child Development Center and School Age Care are open.

-The Doors open for everyone at 9 a.m.
+The commissary has also implemented restrictions.
+Doors open for everyone at 9 a.m.
 Wednesday, Thursday and Saturday.
 The commissary is open Tuesday and Friday for active-duty personnel, dependents and drilling Reservists.
 Every patron must have an official ID card.
 Guests will not be allowed.
+Also, limitations have been placed on the purchase of certain items such as cases of water, bleach, eggs and milk.

 The Nevada Department of Veterans Services